Java Microservices with Spring

 Let’s make software development in Java enjoyable again with Microservices and Spring

-Like the dinosaur, monolith had had its time too.
-Altought object-oriented programming was supposed to promote the component-based reusability and agile methodologies was supposed to facilitate fast development, that rarely works in practice.
-What happens (more often than not) within large, long-lived monoliths due to changing existing code constantly to keep the business doing, it that the business logic creeps into every layer, encapsulation looses its purpose and complex dependencies are being format between classes.
+Like the dinosaur, the monolith had had its time too.
+Altought object-oriented programming was supposed to promote component-based re-usability and agile methodologies were supposed to facilitate fast development, that rarely works in practice.
+What happens (more often than not) within large, long-lived monoliths due to changing existing code constantly to keep the business doing, is that business logic creeps into every layer, encapsulation loses its purpose and complex dependencies are being formed between classes.
 That leads to three severe consequences.

-With only one code base, development need to be carefully coordinated otherwise teams will block each other.
-Myriad of methodologies are out there to mitigate the bottleneck of having to work with a one code base, but in reality it does happen often that a single developer breaks the build and it then it breaks for everyone else.
+With only one code base, development needs to be carefully coordinated otherwise teams will block each other.
+Myriad of methodologies are out there to mitigate the bottleneck of having to work with one code base, but in reality it does happen often that a single developer breaks the build and then it becomes broken for everyone else as well.

 Increasing technical debt

-Development always goes against the least resistance when a product needs to shipped on time in order to serve the business.
+Development always goes against least resistance when a product needs to be shipped on time in order to serve business.
 What used to be well-designed and clean at the beginning, that becomes a mess quickly.

 It doesn’t matter if only a single bug fix or an entire array of new features need to be shipped.
-That triggers a full deployment cycle.
+Changes trigger a full deployment cycle anyway.
 It either works or it has to be rolled back.
-But what about changes which cannot be rolled back than easily?
+But what about changes which cannot be rolled back that easily?
 Just think about database migrations.

 Granted, the Microservices Architecture isn’t a silver bullet either and there are situations where going with a Monolith is better.
-Nevertheless, it’s worthwhile to weight the possible benefits against the possible challenges to solve.
+Nevertheless, it’s worth weighting the possible benefits against the possible challenges to solve.